-Adjustable versus fixed rate loans
+Differences between adjustable and fixed rate loans

-Most ARMs feature this cap, which means they can't go up above a specified amount in a given period of time.
-Your ARM may feature a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent per year, even if the index the rate is based on increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can increase in a given period.
-Plus, almost all ARM programs have a "lifetime cap" — this means that the rate can't ever go over the cap amount.
+Most ARMs feature this cap, so they won't go up above a certain amount in a given period of time.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than a couple percent a year, even if the underlying index increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that your payment can increase in one period.
+Most ARMs also cap your rate over the life of the loan period.